UoB-COMSM0166/2025-group-11a/README.md

 # 7. Process <a id="process"></a>
-## Division of Work & Collaboration
+### Division of Work & Collaboration
 **(1) Division of Work**
 At the beginning of the project, our team held a detailed discussion on task allocation.
 Since all members expressed strong interest in programming, we decided that everyone would participate in the development of core functionalities.
 Other responsibilities were assigned based on each member’s strengths:

 - **Cheng**, as an avid gamer, has a good understanding of gameplay mechanics and user experience.
 He was mainly responsible for the design of game mechanics.
 - **Xing**, who previously worked as a product manager, is familiar with feature validation and user experience optimization.
-He took charge of testing and also participated in code reviews.
+She took charge of testing and also participated in code reviews.
 - **Jiayi**, with a background in art and design, was in charge of the UI, including elements such as menus, help pages, and background visuals.
 - **Yiqing** demonstrated strong organizational and coordination skills and therefore took the role of project manager, responsible for overall progress tracking, task delegation, and project coordination.